 • Incorporate geotextiles FORTEX behind the facing to facilitate drainage

-• Design the facing to resist the impact of floating elements carried by the current.
+• Design the facing to resist the impact of floating elements transported by the current.

 Conclusion